Notre Dame Fighting Irish: Football

 The school has a comprehensive and nationally competitive Division I athletic program, but it is most famous for its football program.
 Notre Dame fielded its first football team in 1887.
 With eleven football championships acknowledged by the NCAA, over 900 all-time wins, seven Heisman Trophy winners, famous head coaches, a 73% winning percentage and the most consensus All-Americans of any school, Notre Dame football is one of the most storied programs both on the gridiron and college athletics in general.
-Recently, Notre Dame has struggled, going through several head coaches and setting the all-time bowl losing streak of nine straight with the loss to LSU in the 2007 Sugar Bowl before beating Hawaii in the 2008 Hawaii Bowl.
 Notre Dame is also the only football program in the nation, including both collegiate and professional ones, with every home game being on national broadcast television.

 In addition to having the oldest university marching band in the country, the school has many rivalries in football, the most famous ones being with USC, Navy, Michigan State, Army, Purdue, and Michigan.
-Notre Dame played in arguably the greatest, although certainly not the most-watched (due to Notre Dame games' already having been broadcast nationally that season as many times as allowed, ABC had to relegate its broadcast to a regional one), college football game in history: the famous 10–10 tie against Michigan State at Spartan Stadium on November 19, 1966.
 Other Notre Dame rivalries include those with Stanford, Boston College, and Pittsburgh.
-Former rivalries include a very intense rivalry in the 1980s with Miami (Catholics vs. Convicts), and a rivalry with Penn State, which was renewed and played on September 9, 2006, and again during the 2007 season.
+Former rivalries include a very intense one in the 1980s with Miami (Catholics vs. Convicts), and a rivalry with Penn State, which was renewed and played on September 9, 2006, and again during the 2007 season.
 The football program is also known for ending the Oklahoma NCAA record winning streak of 47 games.
 The streak-ending game was a 7–0 victory for the Fighting Irish on November 9, 1957.
 Incidentally, Oklahoma's 28–21 loss to Notre Dame to open the 1953 season was the last loss before the beginning of the streak.

-In 2012, Oklahoma (at the time 6–1) was favored to defeat Notre Dame (at the time 9–0) by 18 points.
-Notre Dame ending up winning 30–13 thanks to LB Manti T'eo's game clinching interception late in the 4th quarter, Notre Dame's stellar defense, and a bad snap in the first quarter by Oklahoma's center that sent them back to the 14-yard line.
-Thanks to the win by Notre Dame, the rivalry has been renewed.
-The last time Notre Dame reached the National Championship was in 2012 where they suffered a 42–14 loss to Alabama.
+Notre Dame played in arguably the greatest, although certainly not the most-watched (due to Notre Dame games' already having been broadcast nationally that season as many times as allowed, ABC had to relegate its broadcast to a regional one), college football game in history: the 10–10 tie against Michigan State at Spartan Stadium on November 19, 1966.

+Notre Dame's only trip to the BCS National Championship Game was at the end of the 2012 season, where they suffered a 42–14 loss to the Alabama Crimson Tide.
+The Fighting Irish made the 4-team College Football Playoff twice, in the 2018 and 2020 seasons, failing to make the championship game both times.
+In the inaugural 12-team playoff after the 2024 season, the Irish defeated the Indiana Hoosiers, Georgia Bulldogs, and Penn State Nittany Lions, earning the right to face the Ohio State Buckeyes in the national championship game.